Caribou and Reindeer are the same thing

 While reindeer live exclusively in the northern regions of the globe, there was a time when the earth was cooler and human hunters were not a threat to the species.
 Reindeer used to live as far south as Nevada and Tennessee during one of the ancient ice age periods.
 Whether those reindeer may have had a southern drawl is still up for debate.

 This final fact is really cool.
 A subspecies of reindeer has knees that make a clicking noise as they walk, allowing a herd to stay together in a blizzard.
 They also vocalize.
 Scientists found that males have an air sac in their neck which they use to deter other male suitors from chasing their girlfriends.
 Females also have a similar air sac to communicate with their young.

-When I come back from my arctic expedition the West Greenland Disko Bay this spring, I’ll make sure to bring plenty of pictures of reindeer in their natural habitat.
+When I come back from my arctic expedition the West Greenland Disko Bay, I’ll make sure to bring plenty of pictures of reindeer in their natural habitat.
 If I spot one with a red nose, I’ll let you know.